FBI investigating California massacre as 'act of terrorism'

 | SAN BERNARDINO, Calif./WASHINGTON

-SAN BERNARDINO, Calif./WASHINGTON The FBI is investigating the fatal shooting of 14 people in California by a married couple as an "act of terrorism," officials said on Friday.
+SAN BERNARDINO, Calif./WASHINGTON The FBI is investigating the fatal shooting of 14 people in California by a married couple as an "act of terrorism," officials said on Friday, noting the wife was believed to have pledged allegiance to a leader of the militant group Islamic State.

 Both the U.S.-born husband and his spouse, Tashfeen Malik, 29, a native of Pakistan who lived in Saudi Arabia for more than 20 years, died in a shootout with police hours after Wednesday's attack on a holiday party at the Inland Regional Center social services agency in San Bernardino, about 60 miles (100 km) east of Los Angeles.